ahelwer/BattleTetrisAI/README.md

 It can be formally stated as a numerical search for the global maxima of a 19-dimensional function over the range [-1, 1] along each dimension.
 Harmony Search, a new stochastic metaheuristic Machine Learning algorithm, was used to rapidly converge on the mathematically optimal expected performance ratio of 1 line cleared for every 2.5 blocks given.
 Once the Harmony Search converged (a process taking several hours on a cc2.8xlarge AWS EC2 instance), the resulting weights were hardcoded into the Battle Tetris client for use in move evaluation.

+## Program Usage

+Clone the repository and run scons to build the project (see <i>Required Libraries & Software</i> below).
+Three targets will be built:

+runTrainer - The Machine Learning training program.
+Takes several hours of runtime on a fast server to converge.

+runTetris - The Tetris client itself.
+Expects a game server IP and match token as command line arguments.

+runTests - Runs all unit, function, and integration tests using CppUnit.

+Running the client itself requires the existence of a functioning gameserver.
+More information on this as it is released by Pason.

+## Program Architecture

+Overview of packages in this repository.

+### main

+Main entry points of each of the three targets built, which are described above.

+### control

+The main control loop for the Tetris client.
+Coordinates communication with the server, updating game state appropriately as messages are received.
+Launches searches to determine best piece position as well as necessary sequence of moves to get there.

+### server

+Code which serializes and de-serializes messages to and from the server.
+The ServerInterface class in particular provides a simple interface for networked communication.

+### model

+Classes used to represent, interact with, and modify internal game state.

+### core

+Tetris Oracle; functions for calculating the best move and the path to get there.
+Implementation of Harmony Search.

+### trainer

+Classes related to the training of the Tetris AI.

+### util

+Miscellaneous utility classes such as global constants and debug output functions.

+### test

+Unit, functional, and integration tests code.

 Required Libraries & Software
 -----------